sebedard-creator/MixCanvas/README.md

 - Drag clips, trim either edge, split a clip, remove it, or undo/redo up to fifty edits.
 - Floating Mute and Solo controls per lane.
-- Global tempo map with draggable tempo targets and gradual ramps between them.
+- Global tempo map with draggable tempo targets.
+Between two targets the tempo moves in whole-beat steps rather than sliding continuously, so a tempo change lands on a beat where the transient hides it instead of drifting audibly.
+- Right-click a tempo target to set the speed that clip plays at, without touching the track's analysed BPM.
 - Every clip follows the project tempo through pitch-preserving stereo-linked time-stretching, rather than varispeed, across a safe 0.5×–2× range.
 - Play/Pause transport, Spacebar control, optional Autoplay, and live timeline